 Take a look at these websites and see if you can find a fur angel who should go home with you:

-- Wyoming Dachshund and Corgi Rescue (Wheatland, WY)
+- Wyoming Dachshund & Corgi Rescue (Texas, Colorado and Wyoming)

 - East Coast Corgi Rescue (Washington, DC)

 - Dachshund Rescue of North America

 Is the Dorgi right for you and your home?